jamesrees77/billing-extensions-sdk/README.md

 ---

-## Secure server-side API (recommended if you have a backend - but not needed.
-The SDK will work without.)
+## Secure server-side API (optional — the SDK works without this)

-If your extension has a backend (recommended for anything sensitive), you can verify subscription status server-side using the BillingExtensions API: **<https://billingextensions.com/docs>**.
+The SDK is designed to be secure even if you don’t run a backend.
+However, if your extension has a backend (recommended for anything sensitive), you can verify subscription status server-side using the BillingExtensions API: **<https://billingextensions.com/docs>**.

 This is useful when you need to:
 - gate paid features securely (don’t trust the client alone),
 - protect expensive operations (e.g. LLM calls),
 - keep your own database in sync with BillingExtensions/Stripe.

-Because entitlement checks happen over HTTPS on your server, you avoid exposing “paid/unpaid” logic purely in the extension — and you can keep most payment logic off the client entirely.
+- stop sending subscription status from the extension to your backend — your server can check it directly via HTTPS whenever it needs to

 ## Important setup order (don’t skip this)

+1) **Sign up to BillingExtensions** (https://billingextensions.com)
-1) **Connect Stripe** in the BillingExtensions dashboard
+2) **Connect Stripe** in the BillingExtensions dashboard
-2) **Create your App** (your extension)
+3) **Create your App** (your extension)
-3) **Create your Plans** (subscriptions / tiers)
+4) **Create your Plans** (subscriptions / tiers)
-4) Add the SDK to your extension and initialize it
+5) Add the SDK to your extension and initialize it

 > You **cannot create the app** until Stripe is connected.